Super Gran

-Super Gran is a Scottish fictional series about a grandmother with superpowers.
+Super Gran is a fictional series about a grandmother with superpowers.
 Initially a series of books written by Forrest Wilson, a children's television show was adapted by Jenny McDade and produced by Tyne Tees Television for Children's ITV.
 The title character was played by Gudrun Ure, with Iain Cuthbertson as her nemesis, Roderick, the Scunner Campbell.
 It originally ran from 1985 to 1987.

 Two series, each consisting of thirteen episodes, were produced, alongside a Christmas special.
 All episodes have been released on DVD by Network.
 The show inspired two computer games.

 Premise

 An elderly grandmother, Granny Smith (Gudrun Ure), acquires superpowers when she is accidentally hit by a magic ray created by Inventor Black (Bill Shine).
 In the guise of "Super Gran", she protects the residents of the fictional town of Chisleton from villains such as James Jennings, Eastie and Roderick Lithgoe "Scunner" Campbell (Iain Cuthbertson) and his gang, The Muscles (Alan Snell and Brian Lewis) and Tub (Lee Marshall, Jason Carrielies).
 Super Gran was usually accompanied by her grandson Willard (Iam Towell, Michael Graham) and Inventor Black's niece and assistant Edison Faraday Black (Holly English, Samantha Duffy).

-In a notable departure from the original books, Inventor Black was a benevolent character.
-In the books he was the main villain.

 Episodes were narrated by Bill McAllister.